What can I do if I have a slow speed when connecting to the Deco network?

 Step 4.
-Connect the same PC to the slave Deco units one by one with an Ethernet cable, and go to Speedtest® to test the speed of each slave Deco.
+Connect the same PC to the satellite Deco units one by one with an Ethernet cable, and go to Speedtest® to test the speed of each satellite Deco.

-If a certain slave Deco experiences slow speed in this case, please refer to Case 2.
+If a certain satellite Deco experiences slow speed in this case, please refer to Case 2.

-If the slave Deco gets a normal wired speed, move on to the next step.
+If the satellite Deco gets a normal wired speed, move on to the next step.

 Step 5.
 If the wired speed from the Deco is good but you’re still experiencing slow Wi-Fi speed, please refer to Case 3.